 18. French macarons

-No explanation needed here.
+No explanation is needed here.
 The French consume more wine per capita than any other nation of people- possible designs are endless.
-Just take a look in a wine magazine for inspiration.
-If you have a favorite bottle of wine or champagne, why not get a tattoo of that?

 21. French baguette tattoo

-The French produce over 450 different types of cheeses.
+The French produce hundreds of different types of cheese.
 Pick one- anyone for your next tattoo.

 See also: Weird French foods

-A little-known fact about the French is that they’re responsible for many important inventions and technological advances, including (but not limited to): The hot air balloon, the bicycle and the submarine!
+A little-known fact about the French is that they’re responsible for many important inventions and technological advances, including movies, the hot air balloon, the bicycle and the bra!

-Two French brothers were the first to successfully attempt the first manned hot-air balloon ascent in 1783.
+Two French brothers were the first to successfully attempt a manned hot-air balloon ascent in 1783.